MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/managing-nodes/metaConfig4.md

 ms.date:  12/12/2018
 keywords:  dsc,powershell,configuration,setup
 title:  Configuring the LCM in PowerShell 4.0
-description: The Local Configuration Manager (LCM) is the engine of DSC.
-The LCM runs on every target node and is responsible for parsing and applying configurations that are sent to the node.
+description: The Local Configuration Manager (LCM) runs on every target node and is responsible for parsing and applying configurations that are sent to the node.
 ---
 # Configuring the LCM in PowerShell 4.0